walterhiggins/WMPJS/README.md

 You will be prompted to type the name of your favorite animal.
 Press the *T* key to enter text then type in any of the following: cat, chicken, cow, horse, pig, sheep, wolf.
 When you hit enter you should hear an appropriate sound - a wolf bar, cow moo and so on.
 If you don't enter any of the above animals, then the program responds with a message saying it never heard of whatever it was you typed.

-The switch statement works much like the *if-else-if* construct we used in recipe 4 .
+The switch statement works much like the *if-else-if* construct we used in chapter 9 .
 We could have written the *animalSounds.js* module using an if-else-if form:

     if (animal == 'cat') {
         sounds.catMeow(player.location);